RobHolme/PowerTools/ReadMe.md

 - Set-ProcessorAffinity
 - Show-WordMetadata
 - Start-NetworkTrace
+- Start-TCPListener
 - Stop-NetworkTrace
-- Test-Database
 - Test-IsPasswordPwned
+- Test-SQLDatabase
 - Test-TCPPort
-- Get-ADUserDetails
-- Get-ADGroupMembers
-- Get-ADObjectGroupMembership
-- Find-ADGroup
-- Connect-URL

 ---
-## Connect-Database
+## Connect-SQLDatabase
 ### DESCRIPTION
 Tests logon connectivity to MS SQL Database.
 Supports SQL user authentication, or integrated Windows authentication.
 Returns connections details (connection status, time to connect) on success or failure.
 Use ```Test-Database``` instead if you only need a true/false result.
 ### SYNTAX